 In addition to her academic work, Mona was a case researcher for the case Sarayaku vs. Ecuador in the Inter-American Court of Human Rights, was a policy analyst for an NGO that lobbied the United Nations on behalf of small island states that face sea level rise, and served as an assistant contributor for a World Bank report on climate change and water distribution in Africa.
 When it comes to environmental and social justice youth leadership, Mona believes it is vital to include, understand, and represent voices from all different socio-economic and cultural backgrounds.

 Mike has been with Earth Island since October 2013.
-Prior to working at Earth Island, Mike held finance positions with the Astronomical Society of the Pacific, Rockwood Leadership Institute, and Youth ALIVE!
-He is a graduate of the University of Michigan and the University of San Francisco.
+Prior to working at Earth Island, Mike worked as Director of Finance with the Astronomical Society of the Pacific, Rockwood Leadership Institute, and Youth ALIVE! beginning in 1995.
+He is a graduate of the University of Michigan (B.A.) and the University of San Francisco (Executive Certificate in Nonprofit Management).

 Michelle Thompson joined Earth Island Institute in 2012.
 She has more than 15 years of human resources and management experience that spans start-ups and established organizations.
 She has extensive hands-on experience leading HR initiatives, including policy design, compensation, performance management, recruiting, compliance reporting, HRIS implementations, HR workflow development, training and development, and benefits administration.